10 benefits of your nib membership

 Watching the rain, reading a good book and eating a home-cooked meal; some of the best things in life are simple.
 Which is why at nib, we’re passionate about keeping your health cover as easy as possible to understand.

 And, like any insurance, it’s important to make sure your policy keeps up with you and your life stage.
-That’s why we encourage nib members to look for and find a cover that’s right for you – and we’re here to help whenever you need us via online chat, phone, email or at one of our retail centres.
+That’s why we encourage nib members to look for and find a cover that’s right for you – and we’re here to help whenever you need us via online chat, phone or email.

-So when should you review your cover?
-We recommend you relook at your policy each year because we want to ensure you’re getting the best value for money.
+When should you review your cover?
+We want to ensure you’re getting the best value for money, so we recommend you relook at your policy each year.
 However, there are a few signs that you and your family might be outgrowing your current health cover.
 To help get you started, we’ve put together seven signs it’s time to review your cover.

 You started with a plant, upgraded to a goldfish and finished with a kitten, so you’re basically qualified to look after a small human… right?

 If you’re thinking about expanding the family, it’s important to decide whether you’d like to be covered for pregnancy and birth-related services.
 If you would, a 12-month waiting period will apply if you’re new to nib or have just changed to that cover.
-That means you’ll need to be on a health cover that includes pregnancy at least three months before you start trying to fall pregnant.
+That means you’ll need to be on a health cover that includes pregnancy at least three months before you start trying to fall pregnant1.
+For more information, visit our dedicated page, Managing your family's health cover.

 Congratulations!
 You’ve officially been alive for more than 11,000 days and you’re about to reach your cognitive peak.
 However, it’s also an important milestone when it comes to private health insurance.
-If you don’t have an appropriate level of cover by June 30 after your turn 31, you’ll be required to pay the Federal Government’s Lifetime Health Cover (LHC) loading if you ever take out health insurance.
+If you don’t have an appropriate level of cover by 1 July after you turn 31, you’ll be required to pay the Federal Government’s Lifetime Health Cover (LHC) loading if you ever take out health insurance.
 For more information, check out our article: Why do I need to get health insurance if I’m 31?

 At nib, we have a range of Extras cover options that provide benefits for things like chiro, physio and nutrition, so you can find the perfect cover for you and your needs.